Microsoft/IntuneDocs/intune-classic/develop/intune-app-sdk.md

 ### On-demand application VPN connections with Citrix mVPN
 You can now manage devices and apps with a combination of Citrix XenMobile MDX and Microsoft Intune.
 This allows you to manage apps with Intune app protection policy while using Citrix’s mVPN technology.
 The integration with Citrix is available for with the Intune App SDK for iOS and Android, and with the Intune App Wrapping Tool (with the -citrix flag).

+To learn more about Citrix MDX, see [About the MDX Toolkit](http://docs.citrix.com/en-us/mdx-toolkit/10/about-mdx-toolkit.html).
+To learn more about how to enable Microsoft Intune's on-demand application VPN connections capabilities, see [Citrix Instructions](link-here).

 ### App protection without device enrollment

 >[!IMPORTANT]